190 Visa Onshore vs Offshore: Which Pathway Has Better Odds in 2026

 Victoria — Onshore applicants submit an ROI.
 The primary ranking factor is current Victorian salary.
 No minimum residency period is published, but candidates need to demonstrate active Victorian employment with payslips and employer details.

-NSW — Minimum six months continuous NSW residence.
+NSW — Six months of continuous NSW residence or current employment in the nominated occupation in NSW.
 EOI must exclusively list NSW as preferred state.

 Queensland — Minimum nine months living and working in Queensland, at least 20 hours per week in nominated occupation.
 Building and construction workers need only three months.

 Western Australia — Must have a current WA employment contract (minimum 35 hours per week, minimum six months' duration).
-Being physically in WA is required to hold such a contract.
+Some offshore applicants can arrange the contract before arrival, while WA residents receive first priority in selection.

 South Australia — Skilled Employment stream requires current full-time SA employment (30+ hours per week).
 SA Graduate stream requires at least 75% of the qualification to have been completed while physically in SA.